-shows the national average of real price and per-capita consumption, measured on the left and right axis, respectively.
-Per-capita consumption declined slowly in the long-run, though an upward trend appears to start in the mid 1890s at the eve of the belle époque, in concomitance with the reduction in the rate of price increases and with the introduction of the Bonsack machine, discussed in Section 5 below.
-Notice also how, in the short run, quantity responds sharply to price reforms: the main ones took place in 1875, 1878, 1885 and 1910, with smaller adjustments in other years.
-For both variables, Figure 1 shows the range of plus and minus one standard deviation.
-Spatial variation of per-capita consumption was quite ample, and naturally, price geographical variability was much lower, since the price of each product was, in any given moment in time, constant across the Kingdom, and provincial differences in prices were simply a consequence of different patterns of consumption: some provinces preferred more expensive products, and so the average price calculated there is higher.
-This of course implies that we are using "unit values", which are partly a consequence of consumers' preferences for quality, rather than prices, which are exogenous (Deaton 1997, pp. 288ff.): with our data, just as for the literature cited, this is a consequence of need to average the prices of several different products.
+moment in time, constant across the Kingdom, and provincial differences in prices were simply a consequence of different patterns of consumption: some provinces preferred more expensive products, and so the average price calculated there is higher.
+This of course implies that we are using "unit values", which are partly a consequence of consumers' preferences for quality, rather than prices, which are exogenous (Deaton 1997, pp. 288 ff.): with our data, just as for the other aggregate tobacco dataset used by the existing literature, this is a consequence of need to average the prices of several different products.

 Demand for tobacco products depends of course on disposable income too.
 Yearly provincial estimates of disposable income do not exist.
 Obtaining reliable proxies is a hard enough task at the national level, let alone at the more disaggregated provincial level.
 In this paper we therefore resort to proxying provincial disposable income with an appropriate measure of tax receipts.
 We choose as proxy the sum of the three main components of the broad category defined "Business tax" (tassa sugli affari) in the ministry accounts.
 The state budget had at the time three main categories of taxes, "Direct taxes", "Consumption taxes", and "Business taxes".
 The first were essentially wealth taxes, and therefore had a very narrow basis, with the number of taxpayers limited to a subset of the wealthiest households.
 Consumption taxes were likely skewed in the opposite direction: they were levied on specific goods, such as grappa, beer, chicory, sugar, gunpowder, and flour, the much hated tassa sul macinato.
-Business taxes had instead a relative wide and representative basis, and they were the only form of taxation which in the immediate years after unification was sufficiently homogenous across the country to give meaning to comparisons of tax bases and tax receipts between distant provinces (Plebano 1899, Boria 2008).
-They are therefore one of the best available proxies of economic activity at province level (inclusion of fixed effects accounts for special circumstances affecting only some provinces, for examples, those that had a major port).14 In detail, our proxy, which accounts for approximately 15% of total government receipts, and about 1% of GDP, comprises taxes on transfers of property, stocks and bonds, and substantial real assets, such as lets and mortgages, which required transcription onto the Land Registry; it also includes all required fees on such disparate items as court acts and petitions, IOUs, cheques, train, tram and theatre tickets, playing cards, insurance and so on.
+Business taxes had instead a relative wide and representative basis, and they were one form of taxation which in the immediate years after unification was sufficiently homogenous across the country to give meaning to comparisons of tax bases and tax receipts between distant provinces (Plebano 1899; Boria 2008).
+The amount of business tax raised in each province is therefore one of the best available proxies of economic activity at province level (inclusion of fixed effects accounts for special circumstances affecting only some provinces, for examples, those that had a major port).15 In detail, our proxy, which accounts for approximately 15% of total government receipts, and about 1% of GDP, comprises taxes on transfers of property and other contracts for real assets, such as lets and mortgages, which required transcription onto the Land Registry, and on transfers of financial assets such stocks and bonds, it also includes all required stamp duties on such disparate items as court acts and petitions, IOUs, cheques, train, tram and theatre tickets, playing cards, insurance and so on.

-Figure 2: GDP and Business Tax, 1871-1913 (billion lire at 1911 prices).
-Source: see text.
+Figure 2: GDP, Business Tax, and Expenditure on Tobacco 1871-1913 (billion lire at 1911 prices).